 I see them as a no-cook version of oatmeal with a creamy pudding consistency.
 Lots of overnight oats will also include yogurt, seeds-nuts (often chia seeds) and added flavors, like fruits, spices and sweetener.

-As you already know, I am not the inventor of overnight oatmeals!
-These delicious no-cook oatmeal mixture have been around for a while and you might already have made them.
-There are a few reasons why people love them so much, and it is not only because they taste so good:
+These delicious raw oatmeal breakfasts have been around for a while and you might already have made them more than once.
+There are a few reasons why people love them so much, and it is not only because they taste SO good: